Raz200327/Social-Media-App/README.md

 # Social Media Web App

-Welcome to the GitHub repository for our Social Media Web App.
+Welcome to the GitHub repository for my Social Media Web App.
 This Node.js project includes features for user authentication, posting, commenting, and liking posts.
 The web app uses a MySQL database for data storage.

 You can access the web app [here](https://shepherd-lucky-notably.ngrok-free.app/).